ARMmbed/mbed-os/docs/design-documents/hal/0001-i2c-overhaul.md

   - Returns the actual frequency that will be used.
   - Sets the frequency to use for the transfer.
   - Must leave all other configuration unchanged.
+- `i2c_set_clock_stretching`:
+  - Enables or disables clock stretching for the peripheral when in slave mode.
+  - Does nothing when called in master mode.
 - `i2c_timeout`:
   - Sets the transmision timeout to use for the following blocking transfers.
   - If the timeout is not set the default timeout is used.